109 U.S. Troops Suffered Brain Injuries In Iran Strike, Pentagon Says

 But the Pentagon later said that 11 people had suffered TBI.
 And on Jan.
 24, the number jumped to 34.
 Nearly a week later, the Pentagon said 50 personnel were injured, only to revise the figure days later to 64.

-Discussing the increased injury toll said late last month, Gen. Mark A. Milley, chairman of the Joint Chiefs of Staff, that TBI often "takes some time to manifest itself."
+Discussing the increased injury toll given late last month, Gen. Mark A. Milley, chairman of the Joint Chiefs of Staff, said that TBI often "takes some time to manifest itself."

 Milley has also said the military will take good care of the service members who suffered traumatic brain injuries in Iraq, saying they will be monitored for "the rest of their lives" and receive any treatment they need.

-According to the Pentagon's breakdown of the 109 military personnel's status:
+According to the Pentagon's breakdown of the 109 military personnel's status.
+(Some service members are listed in more than one category.)

 - 75 returned to duty after being treated in Iraq